 If you want an absolute tank of a cruiser, you don’t mind if it’s on the heavier side, and it’s hefty price tag, then I’d recommend the Omakase.

 The Landyachtz cruisers like the Dinghy and Tugboat vary in deck shape and size, but for the most part, are much lighter and less expensive than the Omakase.

 Landyachtz cruisers are also going to be much easier to ollie up onto curbs since they’re smaller.

 Loaded Omakase vs Coyote

 The Loaded Omakase is wider, longer, and overall heavier compared to the Loaded Coyote.
-I usually describe the Omakase as a tank of a cruiser and the Coyote is more nimble.
+I usually describe the Omakase as a tank of a cruiser.
 The Omakase will handle higher speeds better and better suited for bigger riders.